How to create a custom CRM#

 Grist feels more like an application, but it’s still as versatile as a spreadsheet.

-The “Lightweight CRM” example is read-only, but you can make your own editable copy, either copying in full (with the sample data), or as a template (just the structure without the data).
-Here are a few more points on using your copy as a CRM:
+The “Lightweight CRM” example can be used immediately as-is (with the sample data), or as a template (just the structure without the data).
+Here are a few more points on using it as a CRM:

 To add a new contact, click the blank row at the bottom of the contacts list, then fill in the blank “CONTACTS Card” section that shows on the right.